Are you in joy in yourself?! Make time for you, for self-care, and you might find everyone in the family enjoys themselves more.

 Super-Tired Super Mums (and Dads)

-There’s no denying that life can be tiring and parenting demanding.
+There’s no denying that parenting is demanding and life can be tiring.
 Whole days can evaporate without a minute to draw breath or grab any ‘me time’.

-Parenting kids of the wild can be doubly exhausting.
-Caroline doesn’t sit in front of screens as much as other children and what she does get up to creates extra work; muddy, wet, sandy stuff, mountains of wellies, messy artwork, paint-stained carpets, mucky fingerprints, even snail trails in the bath.
+Parenting outdoor kids can be doubly exhausting.
+They might not sit in front of screens as much as other kids and what they do get up, they seem to create extra work; muddy, wet, sandy stuff, mountains of wellies, messy artwork, paint-stained carpets, mucky fingerprints, even snail trails in the bath.

 This is a great mantra for parenting and life, especially for new Mums!
 Check out aircraft cabin decompression instructions: –